NPURG/FaKnow/README.md

 - **Diverse Models**: contains a number of representative fake news detection algorithms published in conferences or journals during recent years, including a variety of content-based, social context-based and knowledge aware models
 - **Convenient Usability**: pytorch based style makes it easy to use with rich auxiliary functions like result visualization, log printing, parameter saving

-- **Great Scalability**: users just focus on the exposed api and inherit built-in classed to reuse most of the functionality and only need to write a little code to meet new requirements
+- **Great Scalability**: users just focus on the exposed api and inherit built-in classes to reuse most of the functionality and only need to write a little code to meet new requirements